dmsul/site-source/content/pages/tutorial_workflow_2project_org.rst

     ~ Albert Einstein, maybe

 It's a good idea to keep your code organized.
 As projects get bigger, and as you step away from them and return, it's easier to get lost.
-To paraphrase the supposed Einstein quote, it's easier to come back to code after a long time and go through logic like "a script like X would probably be in folder Y" than it is to read through every file and every folder searching for X.
+A corollary to the supposed Einstein quote is "never memorize anything you can re-derive when you need it."
+It's easier to come back to code after a long time and go through logic like "a script like X would probably be in folder Y" than it is to read through every file and every folder searching for X.

 The file and folder structure outlined here is one way to do that.